leychay/crud/README.md

 # CRUD
-A simple CRUD Operation using Slim Framework + Web Starter Kit Boilerplate
+A simple CRUD Operation using Slim Framework

 ## Requirement
 PHP 5.5.x and above